Bill Turley - Defense Base Act Attorney and Author of Win Your Defense Base Act Case

 Do Your Research

-Remember the DBA insurance company is not your friend.
-I strongly suggest you order a free copy of my book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.
+That is why I strongly suggest you order a FREE copy of my book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.

 One of the latest tricks that insurance carriers are attempting is implementing the “client portal”.
 The Client Portal is a login service where you sign in to get information about your claim, check on payments, communicate with the carrier, and find a doctor or pharmacy.